IanFinlayson/exploring-cs/chapter08.md

 ------------------------------------------------------------------------

-Sometimes we want to use some functions from a library and we don\'t want to have to put the name of the library and the `.` before the name of the functions every single time.
+Sometimes we want to use some functions from a library and we don't want to have to put the name of the library and the `.` before the name of the functions every single time.
 For example, imagine we are writing a program that had to do lots and lots of square roots.
 It might get